-AP HN Needs Assessment 2019-22 Priorities for General Population Health (note: priorities will have reference title: GPH, e.g. GPH1.)
-1. The CALD community are disproportionately affected by Hepatitis B. 2.
-Accessibility to and appropriateness of primary health care services, particularly for CALD and new and emerging communities, LGBTIQ and older people.
-3. Identified areas of the APHN region have childhood immunisation rates below the national average.
-4. Selected areas of the APHN region have high rates of smoking which correlates with areas of high prevalence of COPD.
-5. Selected areas of the APHN region have high rates of obesity and overweight and correlate with areas of low physical activity and poor nutrition.
-6. Selected APHN LGAs have higher rates of a range of chronic conditions (respiratory disease, diabetes, circulatory system disease, chronic kidney disease, musculoskeletal) and multi-morbidities.
-7. Services for people living with persistent pain are limited with long delays to access hospital-based services.
-8. Higher rates of multimorbidity among the aged population lead to increased utilisation of health care services.
-9. Selected APHN regions have higher rates of PPH resulting from a range of chronic (Chronic Obstructive Pulmonary Disease, Congestive Heart Failure, diabetes complications, angina, iron deficiencies) and acute conditions (dental issues, urinary tract infections, cellulitis).
-10 .
-Medication misadventure including poor quality use of medicines contributes greatly to the burden of potentially preventable hospitalisations.
-11 .
-Early screening of selected cancers (cervix, bowel, breast) can assist in intervention measures which can help reduce mortality as part of a wider cancer control strategy.
-12 A need to increase the ease of navigation and visibility of the health care system in selected APHN regions, population groups and for particular health issues.
-13 .
-Lack of easily understood and accessible referral pathways across systems and settings.
-14 A need to increase communication and collaboration between service providers including hospitals to improve clinical handover.
-15 .
-Lack of community awareness about existing health care services for different population groups, consumers and providers.
-16 .
-Lack of person-centred care and responsiveness to individual circumstances, including co-morbidities.
-17 .
+APHN Needs Assessment 2019-22 Priorities for General Population Health (note: priorities will have reference title: GPH, e.g. GPH1.)

+- 1. The CALD community are disproportionately affected by Hepatitis B. - 2.
+Accessibility to and appropriateness of primary health care services, particularly for CALD and new and emerging communities, LGBTIQ and older people. - 3.
+Identified areas of the APHN region have childhood immunisation rates below the national average. - 4.
+Selected areas of the APHN region have high rates of smoking which correlates with areas of high prevalence of COPD. - 5.
+Selected areas of the APHN region have high rates of obesity and overweight and correlate with areas of low physical activity and poor nutrition. - 6.
+Selected APHN LGAs have higher rates of a range of chronic conditions (respiratory disease, diabetes, circulatory system disease, chronic kidney disease, musculoskeletal) and multi-morbidities. - 7.
+Services for people living with persistent pain are limited with long delays to access hospital-based services. - 8.
+Higher rates of multimorbidity among the aged population lead to increased utilisation of health care services. - 9.
+Lack of community awareness about appropriate after-hours health care services leading to increased potentially preventable hospitalisations. - 10.
+RACFs have a low capacity to support their residents in the afterhours setting leading to increased transportation to emergency departments and medical deputising services. - 11.
+Selected APHN regions have higher rates of PPH resulting from a range of chronic (Chronic Obstructive Pulmonary Disease, Congestive Heart Failure, diabetes complications, angina, iron deficiencies) and acute conditions (dental issues, urinary tract infections, cellulitis). - 12.
+Medication misadventure including poor quality use of medicines contributes greatly to the burden of potentially preventable hospitalisations. - 13.
+Early screening of selected cancers (cervix, bowel, breast) can assist in intervention measures which can help reduce mortality as part of a wider cancer control strategy. - 14.
+A need to increase the ease of navigation and visibility of the health care system in selected APHN regions, population groups and for particular health issues. - 15.
+Lack of easily understood and accessible referral pathways across systems and settings. - 16.
+A need to increase communication and collaboration between service providers including hospitals to improve clinical handover. - 17.
+Lack of community awareness about existing health care services for different population groups, consumers and providers. - 18.
+Lack of person-centred care and responsiveness to individual circumstances, including co-morbidities. - 19.
 Need to improve provision of education to consumers and professionals across the health sector to encourage the take-up and application of preventative health measures.
-18 Need to improve the aptitude/attitude and consistency of empathic responses of a variety of health care staff across a range of sectors and settings as well as increase workforce capacity.
-19 .
-Minimise instances of poor quality and unwarranted variations of care and follow up.
-Prevention and early intervention kstrategies for childhood and youth health conditions

-21. Awareness of timely access to appropriate services (including after-hours services) for vulnerable population groups particularly, Children and Youth, people with a disability, Older people, Palliative Care patients, and their carers

-22. A coordinated approach to improve navigation and pathways for patients to manage their conditions
+- 20. Need to improve the aptitude/attitude and consistency of empathic responses of a variety of health care staff across a range of sectors and settings as well as increase workforce capacity. - 21.
+Minimise instances of poor quality and unwarranted variations of care and follow up. - 22.
+Prevention and early intervention strategies for childhood and youth health conditions - 23.
+Awareness of timely access to appropriate services (including after-hours services) for vulnerable population groups particularly, Children and Youth, people with a disability, Older people, Palliative Care patients, and their carers - 24.
+A coordinated approach to improve navigation and pathways for patients to manage their conditions

-APHN Needs Assessment 2019-22 Priorities for General Practice Support (note: priorities will have reference title: GPH-GPS, e.g. GPH-GPS1.)
+APHN Needs Assessment 2019-22 Priorities for General Practice Support (note: priorities will have reference title: GPS, e.g. GPS1.)

 - 1. Increase awareness and uptake of digital health systems and benefits for patients - 2.
-Targeted support to increase awareness and utilisation of HealthPathways SA and specific pathways for patients

-3. Promote and targeted support to adopt best practice in utilisation of clinical softwares to improve patient care and quality improvement activities
+Targeted support to increase awareness and utilisation of HealthPathways SA and specific pathways for patients - 3.
+Promote and targeted support to adopt best practice in utilisation of clinical softwares to improve patient care and quality improvement activities